brown-ccv/gh-actions/get-pr-type/README.md

 ## Example `workflow.yml`

 This workflow runs when a PR is made to the `develop` branch.
-It then adds the appropriate checklists, if checklists have not previously been added.
+It checks what type of changes the PR contains, then depending on that output, adds checklists to the PR (see `../comment-pr-checklist/`).

 ```
 name: PR Commenter